How are Solids Classified?

 - Heat of Fusion: (The change in enthalpy when a substance is heated to change its state from solid to liquid.)

-Crystalline Solids – They have a definite heat of fusion.
+Crystalline Solids – They have definite heat of fusion.

-Amorphous Solids – They do not have a definite heat of fusion
+Amorphous Solids – They do not have definite heat of fusion

-Amorphous Solids – Anisotropic in nature. i.e., the magnitude of the physical properties is the same along with all directions of the solid.
+Amorphous Solids – Isotropic in nature. i.e., the magnitude of the physical properties is the same along with all directions of the solid.

 - Cleavage Property